 We immediately repurchased a few sets that were still available on shop.lego.com, and we bought new storage drawers from Amazon, but that was it for the first year.
 Several generous people sent us Lego in response to our theft and we’re still floored and humbled by your kindness.
 More on that in a bit.

 I went back and forth several times about whether or not I even wanted to rebuy everything.
 To go through the entire claims process, to spend the time searching for and purchasing each of the old sets via Bricklink, to reintroduce the liability back into our home.
 My smart wife (and several others) convinced me it is worth the effort because our kids are already super into Lego and that interest is only going to grow with time.
 Plus, let’s be honest, if I just let it all go then the terrorists win.

-So, I’ve spent a lot of time these past several weeks buying every set could find from our original collection.
+So, I’ve spent a lot of time over the course of a few months buying every set could find from our original collection.
 Wherever possible we purchased sealed sets from different sources – just to be extra sure we’re not paying for our stolen stuff (which would be highly unlikely anyhow, since the person(s) behind this don’t know which sets they took).
 We were able to find everything from our known collection except for one single set.
 I still can’t believe it!